Pond Algae Control

 Spirogyra, the melodic name of which derives from its spiral bands of chlorophyll, it consists of long strings of cells that attach themselves to the pond bottom and other surfaces.
 It is moss like algae that grows on the side of the pond, it is beneficial and a sign of good pond health.
 This type of algae harbor the same kind of bacteria found in an artificial biological filter, they help to remove toxic chemicals from your water.

 Pond Algae Control Remedies

 Pond Algae Control remedies are numerous, there are mechanical, biological, and chemical control measures, each with their own advantages and disadvantages.

 The sudden depletion of nutrients to a pond with a severe ongoing algae bloom could cause a summer fish kill.
 In this case, it makes sense to allow cooler fall weather to decrease the algae bloom and then implement a plan to prevent new blooms the next year.

 In some situations, it may be impossible to eliminate or substantially reduce unwanted nutrients from entering a pond.
-A preventative control method is the use of an aquatic dye, such as Blue Lagoon Pond Dye, to prevent initial growth early in spring.
-The dye must be added by April 1 to insure prevention of that year’s algae blooms.
+A preventative control method is the use of an aquatic dye to prevent initial growth early in spring.
+The dye must be added by April 1st to insure prevention of that year’s algae blooms.